This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 The first thing you should do is read the furniture tag attached by the manufacturer for cleaning instructions.

-If there is no tag or its unclear do not assume that you can clean it with water. use solution or vacuum just to be on a safer side.
+If there is no tag or it’s unclear, do not assume that you can clean it with water.
+Use a solvent or vacuum just to be on the safer side.

 8 Easy Ways to Clean a Microfiber Couch

 Here are 8 easy methods that will help you maintain your microfiber couch and remove stains quickly without damaging the color or texture of the fabric.

 1. Using a Vacuum Cleaner